gridhead/atlasdoc/docs/apps_nvaif.md

 ## Modes of installation
 Active internet connection and superuser privilege is required to execute the following installation modes.

-- **`sudo ./NVAutoInstFedora32 --rpmadd`**
-This mode enables the RPM Fusion NVIDIA drivers repository.
+-   This mode enables the RPM Fusion NVIDIA drivers repository.
-- **`sudo ./NVAutoInstFedora32 --driver`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --rpmadd
+    ```
-This mode simply installs the NVIDIA drivers (with x86_64 deps only).
+-   This mode simply installs the NVIDIA drivers (with x86_64 deps only).
 Enabling the RPM Fusion NVIDIA drivers repository is mandatory before doing this.
-- **`sudo ./NVAutoInstFedora32 --x86lib`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --driver
+    ```
-This mode installs only the x86 libraries for Xorg.
+-   This mode installs only the x86 libraries for Xorg.
 Enabling the RPM Fusion NVIDIA drivers repository and installing the basic drivers are mandatory before doing this.
-- **`sudo ./NVAutoInstFedora32 --nvrepo`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --x86lib
+    ```
-This mode enables the official NVIDIA repository for CUDA software.
+-   This mode enables the official NVIDIA repository for CUDA software.
-- **`sudo ./NVAutoInstFedora32 --plcuda`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --nvrepo
+    ```
-This mode installs only the CUDA support softwares.
+-   This mode installs only the CUDA support softwares.
 Enabling the RPM Fusion NVIDIA drivers and NVIDIA official repository, and installing the basic drivers are mandatory before doing this.
-- **`sudo ./NVAutoInstFedora32 --ffmpeg`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --plcuda
+    ```
-This mode installs only the FFMPEG accleration.
+-   This mode installs only the FFMPEG accleration.
 Enabling the RPM Fusion NVIDIA drivers repository and installing the basic drivers are mandatory before doing this.
-- **`sudo ./NVAutoInstFedora32 --vulkan`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --ffmpeg
+    ```
-This mode installs only the Vulkan renderer.
+-   This mode installs only the Vulkan renderer.
 Enabling the RPM Fusion NVIDIA drivers repository and installing the basic drivers are mandatory before doing this.
-- **`sudo ./NVAutoInstFedora32 --vidacc`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --vulkan
+    ```
-This mode installs only the VDPAU/VAAPI acceleration.
+-   This mode installs only the VDPAU/VAAPI acceleration.
 Enabling the RPM Fusion NVIDIA drivers repository and installing the basic drivers are mandatory before doing this.
-- **`sudo ./NVAutoInstFedora32 --getall`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --vidacc
+    ```
-This mode installs all the above packages.
+-   This mode installs all the above packages.
 (Not been implemented yet)
-- **`sudo ./NVAutoInstFedora32 --cheksu`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --getall
+    ```
-This mode allows you to check the current user privilege level.
+-   This mode allows you to check the current user privilege level.
 You can use this tool effectively only when you have logged in as a root or sudo user.
-- **`sudo ./NVAutoInstFedora32 --compat`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --cheksu
+    ```
-This mode allows you to check your hardware and host compatiblity.
+-   This mode allows you to check your hardware and host compatiblity.
 The tool would check your hardware and host and tell if your device is supported by the tool or not.
-- **`sudo ./NVAutoInstFedora32 --version`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --compat
+    ```
-This mode would show the tool version and exit out.
+-   This mode would show the tool version and exit out.
-- **`sudo ./NVAutoInstFedora32 --help`**
+    ``` bash
+    sudo ./NVAutoInstFedora32 --version
+    ```
-This mode would show the help message and exit out.
+-   This mode would show the help message and exit out.
+    ``` bash
+    sudo ./NVAutoInstFedora32 --help
+    ```

 ## Note
 * Active internet connection is required to download drivers.